chevere/docs/packages/workflow.md

 ## Creating a Workflow

-To create a Workflow, define the Workflow named [jobs](#job).
-A job is defined by passing an [Action](../library/action.md) class name and its arguments.
+To create a Workflow define its named Jobs.
+A [Job](#job) is defined by passing an [Action](../library/action.md) object and its arguments.

-In the example below, a Workflow describes an image uploading procedure.
+In the example below a Workflow describes an image uploading procedure.

 ```php
 use function Chevere\Workflow\job;